oneapi-src/computational-fluid-dynamics/README.md

 1. Data Ingestion
 2. Train/test split (random seed is set so that the split is reproducible)
-3. Loading the pre-trained tensorflow model
+3. Loading the pre-trained TensorFlow model
 4. Running the inference model on the test data using a specified batch size
 5. Creating images to compare prediction to ground truth